Hunters are swarming the Florida Everglades for the annual python challenge. The state says it's vital to save the ecosystem - KTVZ

 Florida Gov. Ron DeSantis has been an avid fan of the python challenge.
 In a June press release, he said, “I am proud of the progress we’ve made, and I look forward to seeing the results of this year’s Python Challenge.”

-In fact, his wife, Casey DeSantis, shared in a press conference Friday that her 10-year anniversary gift to the governor was a pair of python skin boots.
+In fact, his wife, Casey DeSantis, said in a press conference Friday that her 10-year anniversary gift to the governor was a pair of python skin boots.

 The-CNN-Wire